sg41/quadratic_equation/README.md

   make leaks
   ```

-  This will create a `leaks.log` file in the current directory and run the test program to check for memory leaks.
+  This  run the test program to check for memory leaks.

 * To check unit tests coverage, run the following command: